Author Topic: [9/9] No Turrets No Cloaking (NTNC) Victory - Thoughts and Random Notes (Read 10860 times)

 No Turrets, No Cloaking

 Without turrets, more ship types become viable as you need them to fill those roles - tractor beams, engine damage, gravity sources, raw DPS, etc. The list of valuable assets is much longer and consequently more interesting to choose between.
-Things that were useless become vital
+Things that were useless become vital3.

 Removing cloaking eliminates the single most tedious part of the game - tachyon sentinels.
 Aside from that, I never liked cloaking that much.
-It felt like one of those abilities that is powerful but tedious and unreliable
+It felt like one of those abilities that is powerful but tedious and unreliable4.

 You keep a few cloaked ships - namely Scout Starships, Mobile Space Docks, and Assault Transports.
 As long as the AI doesn't have Microfighters or Sentinel Frigates, you can send your cloaked ships around with impunity.
 That cuts about 90% of the tedium out of the game now - no more popping hundreds of sentinels, no more babysitting them as they go.